zchee/golang-wiki/Ubuntu.md

 Using snaps also works quite well:

 ```
-# This will give you go 1.8
+# This will give you the latest version of go
 $ snap install --classic go
 ```